Igglybuff/awesome-piracy/readme.md

 Some items in this list could easily fit in more than one category, so to make sure you find what you're looking for please use `Ctrl + F` (or `Cmd + F` on macOS).

+## Emoji

+You will notice some items in this list have a :star2: or a :+1: next to them.
+Items with a :star2: represent the author's top pick for that category, while a :+1: means that item is considered "pretty sweet".

 ## Protecting Yourself

 ### VPNs
-- [Private Internet Access](https://www.privateinternetaccess.com/) Hugely popular subscription-based VPN provider with a proven track record for not keeping logs
+- [Private Internet Access](https://www.privateinternetaccess.com/) :star2: Hugely popular subscription-based VPN provider with a proven track record for not keeping logs
 - [ProtonVPN](https://protonvpn.com/) High-speed Swiss VPN that safeguards your privacy.
 - [NordVPN](https://nordvpn.com/) With NordVPN, encrypt your online activity to protect your private data from hackers or snoopy advertisers.
 - [That One Privacy Site](https://thatoneprivacysite.net/vpn-section/) VPN section of That One Privacy Site with VPN comparisons